opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Configuring-Advanced-Machine-Properties.md

 27. Click the **Update** button to save the change made to the Available Property or click the **Defaults** button to reset the **Available Property** parameter to the system default.
-28. Repeat [Steps 23 -- 27]{.ul} until all Available Properties that
+28. Repeat Steps 23 - 27 until all Available Properties that
     require editing are changed.
 29. Click the **Save** button to save the changes made to the Available Properties.